 Simple English definitions for legal terms

-Read a random definition: disability benefits
+Read a random definition: contract of adhesion

 A trust deed, also known as a deed of trust, is a way to borrow money for property renovations or other projects.
 The borrower gives the lender one or more promissory notes and transfers a real property interest to a third-party trustee as security.
 If the borrower fails to repay the loan, the trustee can take control of the property to correct the borrower's default.
 The trustee can sell the property without a court order, which benefits lenders because it is quicker and cheaper.